 Public Sector Pension Plans

+According to a 2016 survey by the US Census Bureau, 299 state-administered funds and 5,977 locally administered defined benefit public pension systems in the United States, with assets totaling $3.7 trillion.
 In 2010, the SEC tightened restrictions against “pay-to-play” practices in the municipal securities market.
-The measure was another attempt to close loopholes that allowed political influence to corrupt aspects of the public pension business.
+This measure was another attempt to close loopholes that allowed political influence to corrupt aspects of the public pension business.

 The SEC voted to bar investment managers who make political contributions to officials with influence over public pension funds from managing those funds for two years.
-The SEC also barred investment managers from paying a third party to solicit pension business on their behalf unless the third party is registered with the SEC or other regulators and so subject to similar pay-to-play bans.
-Mary Schapiro, the then-chairwoman of the SEC, called pay-to-play an unspoken but entrenched and well-understood practice.
-The SEC has made several attempts in recent years to crack down on pay-to-play.
+The SEC also barred investment managers from paying a third party to solicit pension business on their behalf unless the third party is registered with the SEC or other regulators and thus subject to similar pay-to-play bans.
+Mary Schapiro, the then-chair of the SEC, called pay-to-play an unspoken but entrenched and well-understood practice.
+The SEC has made several attempts in recent years to crack down on these pay-to-play practices.

-Due to the unique nature of public pension plans, they are regulated largely by state and local law, while federal regulation of these plans has been evolutionary.
-When ERISA was enacted, Congress excluded government pension plans from some sections of ERISA because “additional time was considered necessary to determine the need for federal regulation of these plans.
+Because of the unique nature of public pension plans, they are regulated largely by state and local law, although federal regulation of these plans continued to evolve.
+When ERISA was enacted, Congress excluded government pension plans from some sections of ERISA because additional time was considered necessary to determine the need for federal regulation of these plans.